aliarslangit/terraform-azure-lamp-stack/README.md

 | `db_size`                 | The size of the database.                             | string | `"5120"`                              | no       |
 | `dbusername`              | The username for logging into the Azure MySQL server. | string | `"azureuser"`                         | no       |
 | `dbpassword`              | The password for the Azure MySQL server instance.     | string |                                       | YES      |
-### Outputs

-The module provides the following outputs:

 | Name                      | Description                                           |
 |---------------------------|-------------------------------------------------------|